 Nemawashi

-Nemawashi (根回し) is a fundamental Japanese concept that literally translates as "digging around the roots.
-The term comes from horticulture, where it represents the careful preparation of a tree before transplanting.
-In a business context, it means carefully laying a foundation for decision-making.
+Nemawashi is a Japanese concept that literally means “digging around the roots”—a term from horticulture that refers to the careful preparation of a tree before it is transplanted.
+In a business context, Nemawashi refers to the informal process of consultation and consensus-building that takes place before a formal decision is made.

 Lean Lexicon